 What is a limited company?

-A limited company offers business owners limited liability and protection, and are increasingly used by new start-up businesses who want to raise finance by way of investment in their business.
+A limited company offers business owners limited liability and protection, and they are increasingly used by start-up businesses who want to raise finance by way of investment in their business.

 A limited company can take one of two forms:

-- Company limited by shares – this is the most common form of company used by business, however if your business is a non-profit making business, a more suitable limited company structure would be
+- Company limited by shares – this is the most common form of company used by businesses, however if your business is a non-profit making business, a more suitable limited company structure would be company limited by guarantee.

 A limited company will need a memorandum of association and articles of association.
-These are its constitutional documents which govern how the company in very brief terms is to be run.
-Whilst most companies can be set up with a standard set of articles of association, as business services solicitors we are able to provide bespoke articles of association from the date you set up business.
+These are its constitutional documents and they govern how the company in very brief terms is to be run.
+While most companies can be set up with a standard set of articles of association, as business services solicitors we are able to provide bespoke articles of association from the date you set up business.

-There are other forms of company: a private unlimited company has no share capital and its liability is not limited which has the added advantage of being more flexible as there is no need to file an annual return at Companies House but they are a rare form of company used by few.
+There are other forms of company that you may wish to consider.
+A private unlimited company has no share capital and its liability is not limited, which has the added advantage of being more flexible as there is no need to file an annual return at Companies House.
+However, they are a rare form of company.

-Another form of company is a public limited company also known as a PLC.
-This is a company where members of the public can purchasing shares in the company.
-Some PLCs are listed on the stock market others are not.
+Another is a public limited company, also known as a PLC.
+This is a company where members of the public can purchase shares in the company.
+Some PLCs are listed on the stock market.